USS Klakring: 1991

 November, the day after Thanksgiving, the ship went underway for a six-month cruise to the Persian Gulf for Operation Desert Shield.
 The ship conducted exercises in the Mediterranean with an eight-day stop in Haifa, Israel, before entering the Suez Canal.

 2000s

 From August to November 2000, USS Klakring (FFG-42) participated in UNITAS 41, conducting exercises with Latin American partner navies and circumnavigating South America.

 2010s

 From 2001, Klakring was homeported at NAVSTA Mayport, Florida, and was part of Destroyer Squadron 14.
 In March 2008 and 2009, the ship was the subject of protests from pro-Russian activists in Sevastopol, Ukraine, when it visited the port for five-day "friendly" visits.

 Klakring was decommissioned on 22 March 2013.

+Klakring was sunk as target ship in an exercise in 2026.